 Innovation Platform Using Student Loan Data

 Student loan data doesn’t have to be confusing or complicated.
-With Finicity open banking, an optimized API call can help reduce costs, and is delivered in a formation that doesn’t require additional coding.
-Our API endpoint can yield the complete loan details, and the full payment details of a student loan account, including up to 24 months of transaction history.
+With Mastercard Open Banking (some services provided by Finicity, a Mastercard company), an optimized API call can help reduce costs, and is delivered in a formation that doesn’t require additional coding.
+Our API endpoints can yield the complete loan details, and the full payment details of a student loan account, including up to 24 months of transaction history.

 Quality of Data

-- Extensive Loan Account Details: An API call to the Fincity open banking platform can yield a primary account, transactions by account, loan payment details, statements, account owner and much more.
+- Extensive Loan Account Details: API calls to the Finicity open banking platform can yield a primary account, transactions by account, loan payment details, statements, account owner and much more.
 Data is aggregated at the three largest levels of the student loan hierarchy; student loan, student loan group and student loan account, while also being able to provide customer & institution-level details.

-- Transaction lookback period has been extended to more accurately capture transaction additions or changes.
-Up to twenty-four months of transactions can be offered in one API call for an extended view of account history.
+- Transaction lookback period has been extended to one year in order to accurately capture transaction additions or changes.
+Up to twenty-four months of transactions can be offered for an extended view of account history.

 - Complementary data insight solutions with analytics of a borrower’s credits, debits and balances to deliver smarter credit decisioning.